API Spec Q1 9th Edition

 API's Spec Q1, is the American Petroleum Institute's Specification for Quality Programs for the Petroleum & Natural Gas Industry.
 Organizations seeking approval to use the API Monogram mark on their products must comply with the API Spec.
 Q1 and the applicable API product specification requirements.
 Companies that either manufacture products to API specifications, or provide industry services not covered by an API standard, can apply for API Spec Q1 Registration.
-The ISO sector-specific quality management standard dedicated to the oil and natural gas industry is ISO/TS 29001.
 This standard is based on ISO 9001 but includes supplemental requirements specific to the industry.
-API also offers a dual certification with the ISO 9001 Standard and ISO TS 29001.
+API also offers a dual certification with the ISO 9001 Standard1.

 API Spec Q2 First Edition

 This specification is a Quality Management System Requirements for Service Supply Organization for the Petroleum and Natural Gas Industries; this standard defines the quality management system requirements for service supply organizations for the petroleum, and natural gas industries.
 It is intended to apply to the execution of services during exploration, development and production in the oil and gas industry.
 This includes activities involved in upstream oil and gas well construction, intervention, production, and abandonment; applies to activities associated with well servicing, equipment repair/maintenance, and inspection activities; also, specifies requirements of a quality management system for an organization to demonstrate its ability to consistently provide services that meet customer, legal, and other applicable requirements.